rachelmichaela/rachelmichaela/README.md

 - You can read [my résumé](https://www.delevingne.me/en/resume/);
 - You can [contact me](https://www.delevingne.me/en/contact/).

 Thanks for dropping by.
-Come back anytime.
+Have a blessed day.